bryson-l/to-do-list/README.md

 with a `tasks` row and will designate the priorities of the `tasks`.
 This is a many-to-many relationship as the specification for this assignment says that each task can have multiple priorities.
 These will, for the most-part, be static values as specified in the assignment, but can be changed at a later time.
-Lastly, the `task_status` will be associated with a task, similar to the `task_priorties` table, and will designate the priority for the associated `task`.
+Lastly, the `task_status` will be associated with a task, similar to the `task_priorties` table, and will designate the status for the associated `task`.